behnoudng/django-sidebar/README.md

 ## Installation

-The extension is available on the Brave and Google Chrom browsers.
+The extension can be installed on any chromium-based browser (e.g. Brave, Google Chrome, etc).

 ## Usage
 **Extension disabled:**